Easily generate the most realistic, accurate, and data-rich 3D models in Altium

 - Download components from some random website or forum

-- Import them from another library from another eCAD tool
+- Import them from another from another eCAD tool

 - Use a footprint generation tool or wizard from eCAD software